 Variational data assimilation provides a rigorous way to combine dynamical models with data, improving the accuracy of maps of tidal elevations and currents from what can be obtained from hydrodynamic modeling alone (Egbert and Bennett 1996).
 As noted above, such methods are especially attractive for shallow water where the spatial scales are undersampled by altimeters.
-In this final section we explore application of data assimilation methods to mapping of M4 on the European shelf.
+In this final section, we explore application of data assimilation methods to mapping of M_4 on the European shelf.

-M4 tidal solutions assimilating the altimeter data were obtained with OTIS (OSU Tidal Inversion Software; Egbert and Erofeeva 2002).
-OTIS implements all stages of data assimilation, including computing a prior solution to the forward modeling problem, fitting data, and posterior error analysis of the inverse solution.
-OTIS allows assimilation of a wide range of data types using a representer approach (Bennett 1992; Egbert et al. 1994).
-This is the first use of OTIS for inverse modeling of nonlinear tides, requiring some modifications, especially in the treatment of error covariances.
+M4 tidal solutions assimilating the altimeter data were obtained with OSU Tidal Inversion Software (OTIS; Egbert and Erofeeva 2002).
+OTIS implements all stages of data assimilation including computing a prior solution to the forward modeling problem, fitting data, and posterior error analysis of the inverse solution.
+OTIS allows assimilation of a wide range of data types using a

+Fig. 3 Data sites on bathymetry background.
+Topex/Poseidon + Jason tracks are shown with magenta, Topex2 tracks with blue.
+Tide-gauge locations are shown with red dots.
+Bathymetry is shown with color and contours for depths 10, 50, 100, 200, 300, and 1,000 m representer approach (Bennett 1992; Egbert et al. 1994).
+This is the first use of OTIS for inverse modeling of nonlinear tides requiring some modifications, especially in the treatment of error covariances.
 These are discussed more fully below.